 Kangra Fort - The oldest dated fort in India is located close to Dharamshala and is an interesting historical site with beautiful views.

-Toy Train - One of the five heritage lines left in India, this small single gauge train is a fun ride back in time.
+Toy Train - One of the five heritage lines left in India, this small single gauge train with old school cardboard tickets and quaint stations is a fun ride back in time.

 Picnic with a View - We can organize an evening picnic at our favourite picturesque spot on our estate.
-This spot has a view of the mountains, with tea bushes all around - the perfect way to enjoy a sunset.
+This spot has some nice benches with tea bushes all around - the perfect way to enjoy a sunset.

 Board Games - We have a wide range of games from good ol' ludo to Taboo for the guests to enjoy.
 Feel free to select from Camellia cottage.

 Video Games - We have both a PlayStation and Wii at Camellia with a whole bunch of games to keep busy inside.

 Outdoor Games - Guests can choose to play badminton or cricket in the expansive gardens.

 Cycling - We keep a couple of cycles on the property for guests to be able to take out and enjoy.

 Stargazing - The nights in this pollution and light free region make for incredible star spangled night skies.
 Use our telescope to see if you can spot Jupiter.